Canon EOS flash system: 300 series flashes

+300EZ

+The Speedlite 300EZ was a compact zoom flash released at the introduction of the EOS system in 1987 with the EOS 650.
+It has a guide number of 30 m, takes 4 AA batteries, and incorporates automatic zooming of the flash head to match the angle of illumination to EF lenses in the range of 28 to 70mm.
+It also has a visible-light auxiliary AF illuminator which projects a pattern of red lines on the subject to aid autofocusing in dark environments.

 320EX

 In 2011, Canon introduced a new flash that has a built-in LED light.
 One reviewer noted that the flash occupied a completely new niche in the Canon flash lineup, "slotting between the 270EX II and the 430EX II", and added that it did not replace a previous model.

 The LED can be used as a spotlight to see objects in dim light before taking a photo, but is mainly present to provide fill light for video shooting.
 The aforementioned reviewer also stated that the LED could be used in some situations as a substitute for a standard flashlight.

 380EX

 This unit is very similar to 430EX in terms of E-TTL functions and power levels.
 It does not feature an LCD screen like 400 series systems but has several LEDs indicating zoom position and other functions.
 It is the first E-TTL unit from Canon sold as a dedicated flash for the first E-TTL cameras - EOS 50 (Elan II) and EOS 50e (Elan IIe), which were introduced in 1995.